Mahmoud-Italy/Lararoutes-lumen-custom-routes/README.md

 ![lumen-custom-routes](assets/background.png)

-Lumen package to help you customize your routes as much as u want.
+Lumen package to help you customize your routes.
 Specialize for whom using lumen, <br/>
-If you don't you better do now, Lumen is stunningly micro-framework Faster 4x than laravel.
+If you don't you better do now, Lumen is stunningly micro-framework <b>Faster 4x than laravel</b>.

 # Installation
 <pre>composer require lararoutes/lumen-custom-routes</pre>